-- Illinois: The Illinois State Board of Education released Mandatory Statewide School Closure Guidance for Illinois Schools and School Districts, last updated on March 23.
-The document answers questions related to assessments and accountability; board meetings; calendar and instruction/continuity of education; nutrition, meals, and food service; the scope of school closures; special education; and staffing.
+- Illinois: All Illinois K-12 in-person instruction has been suspended through the remainder of the 2019-2020 school year.
+The Illinois State Board of Education released Mandatory School Closure Guidance for Illinois schools and school districts, last updated on April 24.
+The document includes answers to questions regarding assessments and accountability; calendar and instruction/continuity of education; educator preparation and licensure; nutrition, meals, and food service; the scope of school closures; special education; and staffing.
 See here for extensive ISBE updates and guidance.

 - North Dakota: All public and private schools in the state are closed indefinitely.
 The North Dakota Department of Public Instruction has posted School Guidance that contains expectations and general guidance for schools, including, among other things, information on student well-being, how the closures impact special education, online learning, state aid to schools, teacher evaluations and professional development requirements, makeup days for school closures, student attendance, assessment and accountability, and school meals.